 Old fashioned, highly fragrant, cup shaped blooms of soft yellow that blush lavender-pink as they mature; flowers appear throughout the season on a bushy shrub of glossy dark green leaves; well suited for landscaping, containers, or a flowering hedge

 Life Of The Party™ Rose features showy clusters of fragrant yellow cup-shaped flowers with creamy white overtones and fuchsia edges at the ends of the branches from mid spring to mid fall.
 The flowers are excellent for cutting.
-It has forest green foliage throughout the season.
+It has forest green deciduous foliage.
 The glossy oval compound leaves do not develop any appreciable fall color.
-The fruit is not ornamentally significant.

 Life Of The Party™ Rose is a multi-stemmed deciduous shrub with an upright spreading habit of growth.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.